 - Avoid pipe bends where possible

 - When bends are required use sweeping bends with a minimum radius of 50cm

 - Visual inspection chamber

 If you have watched the best practice video above you will have noticed what an important role the impact mat plays during a bulk delivery.
 Without the impact mat, the wood pellets would fly into the wall and break apart leading to lots of fines and dust.
 The solution is to install a wood pellet impact mat roughly 0.5-0.7m away from the wall of the silo inline with the blown delivery pipe.

 Now, there are quite a few websites selling impact mats (also called damping mats) and I do feel it’s very important to install one.
 However, for a piece of rubber and mounting bracket, some companies do overcharge.
 For my own installation, I actually used an old air bed which I mounted to the ceiling as an impact mat.
 Its worked perfectly well during the 8 bulk wood pellet deliveries I’ve had over the years.

 The Dangers of Carbon Monoxide

 Wood pellet store ventilation is very important.
 Many people are not aware that wood pellets off-gas carbon monoxide, and you wouldn’t know in most cases.
 However, when large quantities of wood pellets are stored in airtight containers/rooms carbon monoxide can build up.
-There have been instances of fatalities from people opening inspection hatches on a large silo which have not been opened in many months.
-Therefore it’s very important to ventilate any silo or storage room which accepts bulk wood pellet deliveries.
+There have been instances of fatalities from people opening inspection hatches on large silos that have not been opened in many months.
+Therefore, it’s very important to ventilate any silo or storage room that accepts bulk wood pellet deliveries.

 My storage room is well ventilated.
 However, as an extra precaution, I’ve also fitted a carbon monoxide monitor which will beep if there is a build-up of carbon monoxide.